lucy-mahlmann/Weather-Web-App/README.md

 <!-- ABOUT THE APPLICATION -->
 ## About The Application

-A personal weather portal is a web app that allows users to discover and plot historical values of weather parameters for different cities in Texas.
+This personal weather portal is a web app that allows users to discover and plot historical values of weather parameters for different cities in Texas.
 This web app uses the data made available by the [National Centers for Environmental Information](https://www.ncei.noaa.gov/metadata/geoportal/rest/metadata/item/gov.noaa.ncdc:C00861/html)
 You can find the data used [here](https://www.ncei.noaa.gov/pub/data/ghcn/daily/)